Arnaud des Pallières

 Arnaud des Pallières (born 1 December 1961) is a French film director and screenwriter.
 His film Age of Uprising: The Legend of Michael Kohlhaas was screened in the main competition section at the 2013 Cannes Film Festival.

+Political views

+In December 2023, alongside 50 other filmmakers, Arnaud des Pallières signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.